pbenven/Wrench-VMT/RULES.md

 Work Order Rules

+These rules define how work orders affect maintenance tracking and data integrity.

 Completion Behavior
 - Completing a work order updates maintenance_status for all included maintenance tasks
 - The update sets "last performed" values (date and odometer) based on the work order